Ali-Yu/PsychKG_DATA/README.md

 ## 📄 Description

-This dataset was manually curated from publicly available sources and structured for research on SRPDO.
+This dataset was manually curated from publicly available sources and structured for research on SRPD.
 It includes symptoms, diagnoses, interventions, biomarkers, and risk factors across 5 dimensions about common stress-related psychiatric disorders.

 ## 🔁 Usage